Jon Moxley: Return to the independent circuit (2019–present)

 Starting in June 2019, Moxley made sporadic appearances for several independent promotions such as Northeast Wrestling (NEW) and Future Stars of Wrestling (FSW).
 He was also set to wrestle matches for Over the Top Wrestling (OTT) and Game Changer Wrestling (GCW), but the scheduled events were cancelled due to the COVID-19 pandemic.
 On October 11, 2020, Moxley defeated Chris Dickinson at Josh Barnett's Bloodsport 3.
 He then defeated Davey Boy Smith Jr. in the main event of Josh Barnett's Bloodsport 5 on February 20, 2021, before losing to Josh Barnett at Josh Barnett's Bloodsport 6 on April 8.

 At GCW's The Art of War Games pay-per-view in September 2021, Moxley defeated Matt Cardona as a surprise opponent to win the GCW World Championship.
 On January 23, 2022, Moxley retained the GCW World Championship against Homicide at The Wrld on GCW event.
 At Josh Barnett's Bloodsport 8 in March, Moxley defeated Biff Busick.
 At GCW's Fight Club event on October 8, Moxley lost the GCW World Championship to Nick Gage in a title vs. career match, ending his reign at 399 days.

-Consejo Mundial de Lucha Libre (2024)
+Consejo Mundial de Lucha Libre (2024, 2026)

-On March 29, 2024, at Homenaje a Dos Leyendas, Moxley made his Consejo Mundial de Lucha Libre (CMLL) debut, teaming with Claudio Castagnoli, Bryan Danielson, and Matt Sydal in a losing effort against Volador Jr., Blue Panther, Místico, and Último Guerrero.
+On March 29, 2024, Moxley made his Consejo Mundial de Lucha Libre (CMLL) debut at Homenaje a Dos Leyendas ("Homage to Two Legends"), teaming with Claudio Castagnoli, Bryan Danielson and Matt Sydal in a losing effort against Volador Jr., Blue Panther, Místico and Último Guerrero.
+Moxley made another appearance for CMLL at Homenaje a Dos Leyendas on March 20, 2026, teaming with Daniel Garcia and Wheeler Yuta to unsuccessfully challenge El Sky Team (Místico, Máscara Dorada and Neón) for the CMLL World Trios Championship.

 Professional wrestling style, persona, and reception

-"Unfortunately for the company, the same fans that rejected Reigns love Ambrose. ...
-Ambrose, as a physically smaller performer in a land where giants are preferred, is the true dark horse, both on camera and behind the scenes."